 Dickson took stock of the nascent film industry in his book, History of the Kinetograph, Kinetoscope and Kineto-Phonograph, published in 1895.
 He argued: “In the promotion of business interests, in the advancement of science, in the relation of unguessed worlds, in its educational and re-creative powers, and in its ability to immortalize our fleeting but beloved associations, the kinetograph stands foremost among the creations of modern inventive genius.”1 In other words, Dickson envisioned this early motion picture camera and the films it produced as touching all aspects of modern life—an assertion that would be proven true.

 To explore more, click on each artwork thumbnail, then click again on the larger image that appears in the box above.

 Pre- and early cinematic inventions:

-A popular nineteenth-century optical toy invented by a Parisian science teacher named Charles-Émile Reynaud and comprised of a cylinder fitted with a strip of paper printed with 12 sequential image frames.
+A popular 19th-century optical toy, invented by a Parisian science teacher named Charles-Émile Reynaud, comprised of a cylinder fitted with a strip of paper printed with 12 sequential image frames.
 When the cylinder spins, a mirror fixed in its center reflects the images and makes them appear animated.

-The world’s first motion picture camera, invented in 1890 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
+The world’s first motion-picture camera, developed in 1890 by American inventor Thomas Alva Edison and his assistant and protégé, William K. L. Dickson.
 It was electrically powered and worked with celluloid film, which was advanced through the camera via a system of sprockets.